 Studies related to conformance and interoperability testing, assistance to developing countries1, and a possible future ITU Mark programme

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Hyderabad, 2020)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Hyderabad, 2020),

 recalling

-a) that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in order to step up actions intended to reduce the standardization gap between developing and developed countries;
+a) that Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in order to step up actions intended to bridge the standardization gap between developing and developed countries;

-b) that Resolution 200 (Busan, 2014) of the Plenipotentiary Conference endorses a shared global vision for the development of the telecommunication/information and communication technology (ICT) sector, under the agenda "Connect 2020", envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";
+b) that Resolution 200 (Rev. Dubai,2018) of the Plenipotentiary Conference endorses a shared global vision for the development of the telecommunication/information and communication technology (ICT) sector, including broadband, for sustainable development，under the agenda "Connect 2030", envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

-c) that the progress towards achievement of the objectives and outcomes of the work of each Sector is reported, as elaborated within the strategic plan for the Union for 2016-2019 in Annex 2 to Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, contributing to the implementation of the 2030 Agenda for Sustainable Development;
+c) that the progress towards achievement of the objectives and outcomes of the work of each Sector is reported, as elaborated within the strategic plan for the Union for 2016-2019 in Annex 2 to Resolution 71 (Rev. Dubai,2018) of the Plenipotentiary Conference, contributing to the implementation of the 2030 Agenda for Sustainable Development;

 d) that Article 17 of the ITU Constitution, while providing that the functions of the ITU Telecommunication Standardization Sector (ITU-T) shall fulfil the purposes of the Union relating to telecommunication standardization, stipulates that such functions are to be performed "bearing in mind the particular concerns of the developing countries";